Do Your Cleaning Products Make You SICK?

-Common cleaning ingredients can be mixed with cancer causing agents like 1,4-dioxane.
-Tests from research institutes have shown that numerous brand cleaning supplies have 1,4-dioxane in their products.
-Other products contain preservatives that release significant amounts of formaldehyde, a known human carcinogen.
+Common cleaning ingredients contain cancer causing agents such as 1,4-dioxane.
+Tests from research institutes have shown that numerous brand name cleaning supplies have 1,4-dioxane in their products, even though it's a known carcinogen.
+Other products contain preservatives that release significant amounts of formaldehyde, another known human carcinogen.

-A 10-country study of more than 3500 individuals who were initially free from asthma were at 30-to-50 percent increased risk of developing asthma when they used spray cleaners at least once a week.
+A 10-country study was done using more than 3500 individuals who were initially free from asthma.
+It proved there was a 30-to-50 percent increase in the risk of developing asthma when they used spray cleaners at least once a week.
 Scientists at three British universities found that children born to women who often aerosolize cleaning products in their homes while pregnant had a higher risk of wheezing and reduced lung function.

 Diethylene glycol monomethyl ether, AKA.
-DEGME or methoxydiglycol, is found in a few heavy-duty cleaners and degreasers.
-The European Union has raised concerns about this chemical, its reproductive toxicity and damage to the developing fetus (ECHA 2011) and has outlawed its use in cleaning products (EU 2008).
+DEGME or methoxydiglycol, You can find DEGME or methoxydiglycol in a few heavy-duty cleaners and degreasers.
+The European Union has raised concerns about this chemical.
+Its reproductive toxicity and damage to the developing fetus (ECHA 2011) caused the EU to outlaw its use in cleaning products (EU 2008).

-In laboratory experiments, exposure to high doses of 2-Butoxyethanol (2-BE) has been shown to cause reproductive problems.
-This chemical found in glass cleaners, laundry stain removers, carpet cleaners, automobile cleaners etc is listed as a toxic substance under the Canadian Environmental Protection Act based on the fact that it is harmful to human health.
+In laboratory experiments, exposure to high doses of 2-Butoxyethanol (2-BE) causes reproductive problems.
+You can find this chemical in glass cleaners, laundry stain removers, carpet cleaners and automobile cleaners.
+The Canadian Environmental Protection Act has listed it as a toxic substance based on the fact that it is harmful to human health.

-Ammonia, most commonly used in window cleaners, may also be found in oven cleaning products and several other commercial cleaning products.
+Ammonia Most commonly used in window cleaners, is also found in oven cleaning products and several other commercial cleaning products.
 Ammonia may irritate the skin, eyes, throat and lungs in low concentrations.